pvgenuchten/training-gitops-sdi/docs/5-git-cicd.md

 - Save the file, via `actions` you can follow the progress of the workflow at every push to the repository.
 - On the logs notice how a container is initialised, the source code is checked out, the quarto dependency is installed, the build is made and pushed to the gh-pages branch.

-Notice that the syntax to define workflows is different for every CI-CD platform, however they generally follow a similar pattern.
-For Github identify in the file above:
+Notice that the syntax to define workflows is different for every CI/CD platform, however they generally follow a similar pattern.
+For GitHub identify in the file above:

 - It defines at what events the workflow should trigger (in this case at `push` events).
 - a build job is triggered, which indicates a container image (runs-on) to run the job in, then triggers some steps.